 The stew is served in a bowl and the potatoes served separately.

 Garnish with the chopped parsley.

-You could also have polenta instead of the potatoes if you choose, for a change.
+You could also have polenta (boiled cornmeal, best cooked in chicken stock) instead of the potatoes if you choose, for a change.
 Absolutely yummy!

 Note: You can also cook this in your crockpot once it has been prepared, and if you have some leftover, it can be reheated in your crockpot.

 Get the nutritional information for this recipe yourself from CALORIE COUNTER, it’s easy.

 Need a different weight or volume measurement for the ingredients in this recipe?
 Get it at CONVERT ME.